StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

 ## Usage notes

-Adding and drooping FE, BE, or Broker nodes are synchronous operations.
+Adding and drooping FE, BE, CN, or Broker nodes are synchronous operations.
 You cannot cancel the node dropping operations.

 ## Examples